axibase/atsd/rule-engine/notifications/custom-jenkins.md

 run_extra_tests=false
 ```

-If the placeholder is not found, it is replaced with an empty string.
+If the placeholder is not found, the placeholder is replaced with an empty string.

 ## Test